 Now I had no idea what one of these was, at all.
-You'd think that being as Beau is indeed Vietnamese I would have some inkling of the skin variations in things such as birthmarks.
+You'd think that being as Mr M is Vietnamese I would have some inkling of the skin variations in things such as birthmarks.
 Well I didn't.

 Not until my midwife pointed it out to me about an hour ofter Mojo's birth.
-She wrote a lot about this thing in my notes, but I was a bit spazzed out that day to have any idea what she was talking about, and Beau was to elated.
+She wrote a lot about this thing in my notes, but I was too tired to have any idea what she was talking about, and Beau was too elated.